-The simplicity of this creamy, colorful South Indian style stew is what makes it so spectacular.
-It will steal your heart in a single bite.
+The simplicity of Vegetable Moilee, a creamy, colorful South Indian Kerala style stew with coconut milk and veggies, is what makes it so spectacular.
+Serve with rice for a sumptuous meal.
 A vegan, soy-free, nut-free and gluten-free recipe.

 I don't know about you, but the very thought of colorful vegetables in a creamy stew makes my mouth water.

-When I need to satisfy that craving, I cook up a dish I adapted from a popular recipe for a fish stew made in the south Indian state of Kerala.
+When I need to satisfy that craving, I cook up either my hearty vegetable stew, which is a one-pot meal, or this dish I adapted from a popular recipe for a fish stew made in the south Indian state of Kerala.
 A Vegetable Moilee.

 I first shared this vegetable stew with you in the fledgling days of this blog.
 I've made almost no changes to it, because it was quite perfect as it was, but I'm reposting it with updated photos and with a video.